 Following are the organisations acting as official sponsors and brand partners of the Australian Open (AO) for its 2026 edition, thus enjoying a strong branding presence across the tournament’s physical and digital assets.

-South Korean automotive manufacturer KIA has been a longstanding partner of the Australian Open, having been a partner of the Grand Slam for over 20 years.
+South Korean automaker KIA has been a long-standing partner of the Australian Open, having been a partner of the Grand Slam for over 20 years.

 The two parties last announced the extension of their agreement in January 2023 for a further five years, which will see this collaboration last till 2028.
 This extension was seen as the biggest sports sponsorship deal in Australian history.

-The multinational banking and financial services company headquartered in Melbourne, Australia and New Zealand Banking Group Limited (ANZ) has served as an official partner of the Australian Open since 2010.
+The multinational banking and financial services company, headquartered in Melbourne, Victoria, the Australia and New Zealand Banking Group Limited (ANZ) has served as an official partner of the Australian Open since 2010.

 The partnership has seen Tennis Australia and ANZ come together and give away 200,000 tennis racquets to first-year school children in order to encourage them to take up the sport.

-For the 2026 Australian Open, ANZ will be bringing exclusive experiences to their customers on 24 Jan 2026 with an invitation to witness tennis action at the Rod Laver Arena along with premium beverages and food.
+For the 2026 Australian Open, ANZ is bringing more exclusive experiences for its customers, including an invitation to witness tennis action at Rod Laver Arena along with premium beverages and food.

 The UAE flag carrier has been the Official Airline of the Australian Open since first coming on board in 2015.
 The company has committed to its relationship with tennis by sponsoring three of the four Grand Slams.